Expert Fees in Inter-Partes and Legal Aid Cases

 For detailed information regarding expert fees in Legal Aid cases in England and Wales, see the expert fees guidance here.

-ARC Costs are specialist costs draftsmen and costs lawyers who can assist in your recovery of costs.
+ARC Costs are specialist Costs Draftsmen and Costs Lawyers who can assist in your recovery of costs and disbursements (including expert fees).
 We can assist with the recovery of the expert fees and other disbursements you may have incurred.
 We will ensure all your disbursements are included in our Bill of Costs and provide explanations on why these experts were required to justify the fees incurred.
+It is imperative that maximum recovery is achieved on expert fees, as otherwise this erodes the profitability of the file, and this is of particular importance in fixed costs matters where there is limited scope already to run a file profitably.

-Alternatively, depending on which side your interest falls on, we can help in disputing the costs raised by the receiving party and the extent of the expert fees incurred should you feel that they are excessive.
+Alternatively, depending on which side your interest falls on, as independent costs experts, we can also help in disputing the costs raised by the receiving party and the extent of the expert fees incurred should you feel that they are excessive.

-We can assist with advising on the recovery of costs and disbursements.
-We hold vast experience in preparing Bills of Costs, Schedule of Costs and Precedent Hs, in both fixed costs cases and those cases where costs are incurred on a standard basis.
+We can assist with advising on the recovery of costs and disbursements in all matters, and hold vast experience in preparing Bills of Costs, Schedule of Costs and Precedent Hs.
 We can negotiate costs on your behalf and assist and represent at Detailed Assessment.

 Request Your Free Quotation